veyyz/application-security-lab/README.md

 5. That's it!
 Let's just verify that your changes work.
 Navigate to your web application in the browser and create a new user.
 Logout and login again with that user (this should succeed.)
 Try to login with `Student` and `Poptart`. **This will fail** because `Poptart` is still stored in plain-text but your logic compares it to the hashed version.

-6. Now let's save our changes to git and apply them to the `main` branch of the project.
+6. Now let's save our changes.
 In your terminal type the following command:
 ```
 git commit -a -m "updated createUser and login helpers to store and compare encrypted passwords."
 ```